-I’ve decided that 2020 is the year of concrete crafts at the farm, so what better way to celebrate the arrival of Fall than with DIY concrete pumpkins.
+Wait until you see how fun and easy these DIY concrete pumpkins are to make!
+I’ve decided that 2020 is the year of concrete crafts at the farm.
+Therefore, what better way to celebrate the arrival of Fall than with these adorable DIY concrete pumpkins?
 I can’t get enough of them, y’all!
-With a few inexpensive and easy to find supplies, you can make these beautiful pumpkins too!
+With a few inexpensive and easy-to-find supplies, you can make these beautiful pumpkins for your home too!

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.
 As always, thank you for supporting my blog.

 There are so many ways to create a personal touch to these fall DIY concrete pumpkins including but not limited to adding real pumpkin stems, dried vines, faux flowers or berries, and even small pinecones or acorns.
 The sky’s the limit!

 Although concrete can be a little messy at times, it’s quite easy to work with.
 It’s also a very inexpensive material when it comes to DIYs.
 It’s a wonderful medium for making home decor to use inside or outside the home.
 Talk about durability!